kyang5/coursedescriptions/source/courses/comp397.rst

 Description
 --------------------

 Supplements CS Seminar by targeting students directly engaging in research and facilitating contributions in ongoing projects.
 Progress in outside projects tracked through milestones such as abstracts, small fellowship-style proposals, informal updates, and outcome-oriented goal setting.
 Emphasizes creating lasting impacts through establishing project continuity and presenting posters, papers, and slide shows.

 Outcome
 ---------------

-Regular progress on research projects and final presentations of results for demonstration to department faculty and students, and potential use at professional conferences.
+Regular progress on research projects and final presentations of results for a demonstration to department faculty and students, and potential use at professional conferences.

 Syllabi
 ---------------------